-I, an authorized representative of \\\\\\\ (proposed FSE owner entity), attest to the veracity of the information submitted as part of the DC Fast Charging Infrastructure (FCI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any California or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the charging infrastructure.
+I, an authorized representative of \\\\\\\\ (proposed FSE owner entity), attest to the veracity of the information submitted as part of the DC Fast Charging Infrastructure (FCI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any California or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the charging infrastructure.
 Further, I understand and agree to each of the statements in the attached application.
 I am a duly authorized officer with authority to attest to the veracity of the information in the application and to sign on behalf of the respective applicant.

-I understand that the following information in the FCI application will be made available on the LCFS website: Name of the Applicant Entity, Site Name, Site Address, Number and Type of Charging Units, Nameplate and Effective Simultaneous Power Rating for Each Unit, and Effective Date Range for FCI Crediting
+I understand that the following information in the FCI application will be made available on the LCFS website: Name of the Applicant Entity, Site Name, Site Address, Number and Type of Charging Units, Nameplate and Effective Simultaneous Power Rating for Each Unit, and Effective Date Range for FCI Crediting accepts responsibility for the information herein provided to CARB.
+I certify under penalty of perjury under the laws of the State of California that I have personally examined, and am familiar with, the statements and information submitted in this document.
+I certify that the statements and information submitted to CARB are true, accurate, and complete.

-- (K) CBI must be designated pursuant to the requirements described in section 95488.8(c). - (L) An application and supporting documents must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested in writing another format. - (3) Application Approval Process. - (A) The FCI application must be approved by the Executive Officer before the applicant may generate FCI credits. - If estimated potential FCI credits from all approved FSEs exceed 2.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional FCI pathways and will not accept additional applications until FCI credits are less than 2.5 percent of deficits.
-FCI applications will be evaluated for approval on a first come, first served basis.

-- If estimated potential FCI credits from an individual applicant's approved FSEs exceed 0.5 percent of deficits in the prior quarter, the Executive Officer will not approve additional FCI pathways from that applicant until FCI credits are less than 0.5 percent of deficits. - (B) Estimated potential FCI credits will be calculated using the following equation:
+- (K) CBI must be designated pursuant to the requirements described in section 95488.8(c). - (L) An application and supporting documents must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested in writing another format. - (3) Application Approval Process. - (A) The FCI application must be approved by the Executive Officer before the applicant may generate FCI credits. - If estimated potential FCI credits from all approved FSEs exceed 2.5 percent of deficits in the priormost recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways and will not accept additional applications until FCI credits are less than 2.5 percent of deficits.
+FCI applications will be evaluated for approval on a first come, first served basis. - 2.
+If estimated potential FCI credits from an individual applicant's approved FSEs exceed 0.5 percent of deficits in the priormost recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways from that applicant until FCI credits are less than 0.5 percent of deficits. - (B) Estimated potential FCI credits will be calculated using the following equation: